Puff Pastry Cinnamon Twists

 Working with pastry

-Panel 2: Repeat until the dough is the about an eighth to quarter inch thick.
+To roll out a rectangle, roll from one side then rotate your dough 90 degrees (a quarter turn) and roll again.
 My slightly more than half pound of dough rolled into a rectangle 7.5 by 13 inches.

 Recipe FAQs

 Salted butter will last for a longer time than unsalted butter, but both should be stored in the freezer.
-Unsalted butter can be stored in the freezer in its original packaging for a few months before it starts to taste off.
+Unsalted butter can be stored in the freezer in its original packaging for a few months before it starts to taste rancid.

 Related pastry recipes